zachlasiuk/arm-software-developers-ads/content/learning-paths/microcontroller/avh_matter/_next-steps.md

 # ================================================================================

 next_step_guidance: >
-   For the latest Matter updates, go to [buildwithmatter.com](https://buildwithmatter.com)
+   For the latest Matter updates, go to [buildwithmatter.com](https://buildwithmatter.com).
+Why not explore other learning paths here:
 # 1-3 sentence recommendation outlining how the reader can generally keep learning about these topics, and a specific explanation of why the next step is being recommended.

-recommended_path: "Enter learning path relative link here"
+recommended_path: "/learning-paths/microcontroller"
 # Link to the next learning path being recommended(For example this could be /learning-paths/cloud/mongodb).